+31 10 714 48 82

-AFNOR is preparing a proposal which might be integrated into future revised drafts of EN 81-1 under 3.1.2: authorized person (personne autorisée): “only a competent person with the permission of the owner of the lift may have access to restricted areas (machinery and pulley spaces, lift well, pit and car roof)”.
+AFNOR is preparing a proposal which might be integrated into future revised drafts of EN 81-1 under 3.1.2: authorised person (personne autorisée): “only a competent person with the permission of the owner of the lift may have access to restricted areas (machinery and pulley spaces, lift well, pit and car roof)”.

 Classes (Lloyds, DNV, BV, GL, etc.) only refer to the ISO 8383 and do not add further instructions or guidelines, except for RINA.
-In RINA’s paragraph about elevators, the need for the owner to authorize the marine elevator service company is added.
+In RINA’s paragraph about elevators, the need for the owner to authorise the marine elevator service company is added.
 Quite interesting, this is exactly what AFNOR might be adding to the ISO 8383!